 Students also contribute to the environmental efforts at Georgetown.

-Eric Mooring (C’13), a government and environmental biology, spent the past two summers studying saltwater marsh grasses off the mid-Atlantic Coast and will soon analyze his samples in Regents Hall.
+Eric Mooring (C’13), a government and environmental biology major, spent the past two summers studying saltwater marsh grasses off the mid-Atlantic Coast and will soon analyze his samples in Regents Hall.

 “I came to Georgetown because I knew I wanted to study both government and biology, and the university welcomes and encourages diverse interests like that,” Mooring said.